programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

   str_remove_all(str_c("\\b", my_stopwords, "\\b", collapse = "|"))
 ```

-Using the `stringr` package from the `tidyverse`, and the base R `stringi` library, the following code further cleans the text data.
+Using the `stringr` package from the `tidyverse`, the following code further cleans the text data.
 This additional pre-processing step takes a second swipe at removing any remaining numeric digits, punctuation, emojis, links, mentions, as well as comments with fewer than 10 total words.
 In addition, the following code removes duplicate comments and places the cleaned data into a column titled **uniqueWords**:

 ```
 all_data$text <- all_data$text %>%